Time Crystals from Minimum Time Uncertainty: Minimum Time

 \section{Minimum Time}

-We start with the modified Heisenberg algebra, the modified expression of the momentum operator in position space, and the GUP consistent with all theoretical models (correct to ${\cal O}(\alpha^2)$.
-We use $c=1$ units)
+We start with the modified Heisenberg algebra, the modified expression of the momentum operator in position space, and the GUP consistent with all theoretical models, correct to ${\cal O}(\alpha^2)$.
+In this paper, we use units in which $c=1$.
+We have

-where $\alpha = {\alpha_0 \ell_{Pl}}/{\hbar}$, and $\ell_{Pl} \approx 10^{-35}$m is the Planck length.
-It may be noted that it has been suggested that the parameter $\alpha_0$ could be situated at an intermediate scale between the electroweak scale and the Planck scale, and this could have measurable consequences in the near future \cite{n7}.
-Also the apparent non-local nature of operators in Eq.(\ref{3}) above poses no problem in one-dimension (space or time).
-In more than one dimension, the issue was tackled by using the Dirac equation \cite{main2}.
+where $\alpha = {\alpha_0 \ell_{Pl}}/{\hbar}$, and $\ell_{Pl}$ is the Planck length.
+It has been suggested that the parameter $\alpha_0$ could be situated at an intermediate scale between the electroweak scale and the Planck scale, and this could have measurable consequences in the near future \cite{n7}.
+However, if such a deformation parameter exists, then it would be universal for all processes.
+This is because it would be the parameter controlling low energy phenomena occurring because of quantum gravitational effects, and as gravity affects all systems universally, we expect this parameter also to universally deform all quantum mechanical systems.
+Also the apparent non-local nature of operators in Eq. \eqref{3} above poses no problem in one dimension (space or time).
+In more than one dimensions, the issue was tackled by using the Dirac equation \cite{main2}.
 It is also possible to deal with these non-local derivatives, in more than one dimensions, using the theory of harmonic extension of functions \cite{mf00, mf22}.
-This modified Heisenberg algebra is consistent with the following GUP, in one dimension
+The modified Heisenberg algebra is consistent with the following GUP, in one dimension \cite{n7}: